cenfraGit/FishingAutomation/README.md

 # FishingAutomation
-A fishing automation program for Minecraft Bedrock Edition.
+A fishing automation program for Minecraft Bedrock Edition made with OpenCV.

 ![interface of the program](/images/gui.PNG)